 The Paste menu button beneath the list of Menus will then become active.
 Click it to create a duplicate of the Pause Menu, and rename the new Menu from Pause (Copy) to Title.

 We'll want this Menu to appear in a specific scene, so change it's Appear type to Manual.
-Make sure the Enabled on start? box is left unchecked.
+Clear the ActionList when turn on field, and make sure the Enabled on start? box is left unchecked.